Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Results

-We present the plots for false positive and negative rates in the Appendix.
+We present the plots for false positive and negative rates as well as mean squared error in the Appendix.
 Fig. \ref{fig:rates-rand} shows the false positive and false negative rates for edges and nodes for different simulation settings in terms of $n,k,\pi,\mu$ for additive (top), interaction (middle) and functional redundancy (bottom) models with random coefficients.
 An interaction model with low sparsity in $\mathbf B$ ($\pi=0.8$) shows the best performance in terms of controlled false positive and false negative rates for all settings of $n$ and $\mu$.
-Under the interaction model, there is inflated false negative rate of edges which could be due to the fact that the model does not include main (node) effects.
-Overall, sampling more nodes ($k=22$) shows lower false positive rates than fewer sampled nodes ($k=8$), except for the functional redundancy model.
+Under the interaction model, there is inflated false negative rate of edges.
+Overall, there does not seem to be much effect of number of nodes sampled ($k=8$ vs $k=22$).
 Sample size ($n=500,1000$) does not appear to have an influence given that both columns show similar rate patterns.
-False positive rates for edges (dark blue bars) seems to be controlled in all simulation settings showing that the BNR model is accurate in identifying truly non-influential edges.
-Under the additive model, false positive rate of nodes (dark purple bars) appear to be the concern when there are few nodes sampled ($k=8$).
-High false positive rates of nodes are evident in most setting of the functional redundancy model except for $\pi=0.8,k=8$ and $\pi=0.3,\mu=0.8,k=22$.
+False positive rates for edges (dark blue bars) seems to be controlled in all additive and interaction simulation settings showing that the BNR model is accurate in identifying truly non-influential edges, with the notable exception of the case of $\mu=1.6,pi=0.3$.
+This case shows very odd results in all aspects (see also Fig. \ref{fig:nodes_int_rand}).
+We believe this to be a case where the model was affected by computational issues (like catastrophic cancellation or a similar error).

+Under the additive model, false positive rate of nodes (dark purple bars) appear to be the concern when there are many nodes sampled ($k=22$) and low coefficient matrix sparsity ($\pi = 0.8$).
+As noted before, this is likely due to the fact that in this case many of the samples were above the threshold at which the response was capped.

 In general, the BNR model with random coefficients is able to accurately detect influential nodes and edges when there are truly interactions effects (Fig. \ref{fig:rates-rand} middle: interaction model), especially when there is low sparsity of the coefficient matrix $\mathbf B$ ($\pi=0.8$).
 Under the additive model, the BNR suffers from high false positive rate of nodes.